 No matter what estate planning needs you have, I will strive to meet them.

 Contact a Downers Grove Medicaid Planning Lawyer

 You can feel comfortable coming to me with your special needs trust questions and concerns.
 All of our conversations will be confidential.
 Contact me to discuss your estate planning in an appointment at my office in Downers Grove.
 Call 630-523-0535 or fill out my online contact form.
 I am available Monday through Thursday from 9:00 a.m. until 5:00 p.m. and Fridays from 9:00 a.m. until 3:00 p.m.
-I make house calls to clients who are unable to make the trip to my law office.
+I make house calls to clients who are within a reasonable distance from the office and who are unable to make the trip to my law office.